crisperdue/prooftoys-site/content/number-game/tutorial5.md

 easily do this.
 In the corner of the viewer, at the bottom of the scrollbar is a little widget you can drag down to expand the view.

+#### A golden key to induction proofs

+Most of the induction proofs we will encounter have one key step that is basically the same for all of them.
+That step uses the fact that `(x = y => f x = f y) == T` --- a fundamental fact about functions.
+If you have two variables with equal values and apply the same function to both of them, the results are equal.

+So if you have an assumption of the form `x = y => succ x = succ y`, you can replace it with `T`.
+Remember that any terms can take the places of `x` and `y` here, not just other variables.

 *Side trip (optional):* If you checked carefully, you might have noticed that this proof uses the fact `NN a & NN b => NN (a + b)`, which you have not proved to be true.
 You can take this [***Side